adienet/RecycleView/README.md

 # RecycleView
-This Project example how to use recycleview
+This Project example how to use recycleview.
+Revision one